z-katas/certifiable-kata/usecases/test1-approach.md

 ## High-Level Solution Approach

 We will develop an ASAS solution that leverages Large Language Models (LLMs) to automatically grade short answer responses and generate candidate feedback.
-The solution consists of two key services:
+The solution consists of two key components:

 1. ASAS Grader: Grades short answer submissions and provides detailed feedback.
 2. ASAS Judge: Assigns a confidence score to the grading outcome, ensuring quality and consistency.